anthopark/Anteater-Pathway/docs/running-nextjs-client.md

 ### .env.local

 The `.env.local` includes some credentials for Firebase Auth and other configuration values that are necessary for the application at run time.
 It should be place under `Anteater-Pathway/nextjs-client`.
-This file will be provided through Slack, and should be kept in safely.
+This file will be provided through Slack, and should be kept safely.

+The credentials provided are for the development purpose Firebase Auth service.

 ### Install Node.js